 Located on the banks of the Mississippi River in the French Quarter, the Audubon Aquarium of the Americas offers visitors a chance to pet stingrays, feed exotic birds, and ogle sharks in their 40,000 gallon Gulf of Mexico exhibit, which simulates ocean life under an oil rig.
 The colors of a Caribbean reef are featured in a walk-through tunnel, while penguins and Southern sea otters always entertain.
 Home to more than 10,000 aquatic animals from all over the Americas, the aquarium also offers an in-house Big Screen theater.
 If you have the time, for about $45 for adults and $35 for seniors or kids 2-12, you can bundle visits to the zoo, aquarium, Entergy Big Screen Theater and Audubon Butterfly Garden and Insectarium. .

 A 16-acre haven of green located between the French Quarter and the Mississippi, Woldenberg Riverfront Park is a perfect place to unwind after a jaunt in the Quarter.
-There is some interesting public art, a newly redone riverside promenade, busking musicians and festivals that offer visitors a truly unforgettable New Orleans experience.
-Park-goers can stroll the Moonwalk path for stunning views of the busy port, the Greater New Orleans Bridge and the Toulouse Street Wharf, as well.
-There is no shortage of characters and panhandlers as well, something you'll see everywhere in the city.
-If your kids aren't used to this aspect of city living, you might want to address it in advance.
+There is some interesting public art, a newly redone riverside promenade, busking musicians and - they're coming back! - festivals that offer visitors a truly unforgettable New Orleans experience.
+Park-goers can stroll the Moonwalk path for stunning views of the busy port, the Greater New Orleans Bridge and the Toulouse Street Wharf.
+Walk away from Canal Street down river and you can get all the way to the French Market.
+If little legs get tired the streetcar is always an option.

 Often called the heart of New Orleans, Jackson Square is full of energy and activity.
 The Square faces the Mississippi River and is directly across from the St. Louis Cathedral.
 In the shadows of the Andrew Jackson statue, erected for his illustrious performance during the Battle of New Orleans, you will find street artists painting during the day and jazz musicians by night.
 The gardens are great for a picnic or a leisurely stroll.
 This is one of the sites for the French Quarter Festival in April, where local restaurants set up stands and dish out delicious cuisine and New Orleans musicians entertain for free.